‘AirTalk’ Live – One Small Step, 50 Years Later

 Peter J. Westwick – director of the Aerospace History Project at the Huntington-USC Institute on California and the West.
 He’s a research professor of history at USC and the editor and author of several books, including “Blue Sky Metropolis: The Aerospace Century in Southern California” (2012 Huntington Library and University of California Press) and “Into the Black: JPL and the American Space Program, 1976–2004” (2011 Yale University Press)

 Anita Sengupta – rocket scientist, aerospace engineer, and research associate professor of astronautics at USC.
 She was an entry, descent, and landing (EDL) engineer at NASA’s Jet Propulsion Laboratory for 16 years and responsible for the supersonic parachute system integral for the Curiosity Rover landing on Mars in 2012.
 She tweets @Doctor_Astro.

-The event will feature a prerecorded interview with Frances “Poppy” Northcutt, the first woman to work in an operational support role at NASA’s Mission Control Center in Houston during the Apollo program.
-She tweets at @poppy_northcutt and is also featured in the new documentary film “Apollo 11: First Steps Edition,” which is currently playing across the country, including at the California Science Center until Oct.
-3.
+The event also featured a prerecorded interview with Frances “Poppy” Northcutt, the first woman to work in an operational support role at NASA’s Mission Control Center in Houston during the Apollo program.
+She tweets at @poppy_northcutt and was also featured in the documentary film “Apollo 11: First Steps Edition.”